-Ok, so you know that meditation has dozens of benefits, and everybody is doing it.
-You look for information online or on a bookstore, and see that there are a LOT of different ways of doing meditation, dozens of meditation techniques, and some conflicting information.
+As you may know, meditation has dozens of benefits, and everybody is doing it.
+You look for information online or on a bookstore, and see that there are a LOT of different styles of meditation.
 You wonder which way is best for you.

 - 4) CHRISTIAN MEDITATION